Walter McMillian

-Walter "Johnny D." McMillian (October 27, 1941 – September 11, 2013) was a pulpwood worker from Monroeville, Alabama, who was wrongfully convicted of murder and sentenced to death.
+Walter "Johnny D." McMillian (October 27, 1941 – September 11, 2013) was a pulpwood worker from Monroeville, Alabama, who was wrongfully convicted of murder.
 His conviction was wrongfully obtained, based on police coercion and perjury.
 In the 1988 trial, under a controversial Alabama doctrine called "judicial override", the judge imposed the death penalty, although the jury had voted for a sentence of life imprisonment.

 From 1990 to 1993, the Alabama Court of Criminal Appeals turned down four appeals.
 In 1993, after McMillian had served six years on Alabama's death row, the Court of Criminal Appeals reversed the lower court decision and ruled that he had been wrongfully convicted.

 The controversial case received national attention beginning in the fall of 1992.
 Bryan Stevenson, McMillian's defense attorney, raised awareness on the CBS News program 60 Minutes.
 Journalist Pete Earley covered it in his book Circumstantial Evidence: Death, Life, and Justice in a Southern Town (1995).
 Stevenson featured this early case of his career in a TED talk and in his memoir Just Mercy (2014).
 This was adapted as an eponymous feature film, released in 2019.
 Jamie Foxx portrays McMillian and Michael B. Jordan stars as Stevenson.

 Context

-Walter McMillian, who was born on October 27, 1941, lived in a black settlement near Monroeville where he "grew up picking cotton."
+Walter McMillian, who was born on October 27, 1941, lived in a Black settlement near Monroeville where he "grew up picking cotton."
 Monroe County was described by The Guardian as "a remote, dirt-poor region of pine trees and bean farms".
 According to his attorney Bryan Stevenson, McMillian purchased logging and paper mill equipment and became a "moderately successful businessman".
 A journalist described him as a "black pulpwood worker".
 In 1986 he had been married to Minnie McMillian for 25 years and they had nine children.
 McMillian held two jobs and "no criminal record other than a misdemeanor charge stemming [from] a barroom fight".
 He "did not have a history of violence."

 McMillian was known in the small community for having an affair with a white woman, Karen Kelly.
 In addition, one of his sons had married a white woman.
 Both McMillian and the attorney he had in 1987, J. L. Chestnut, "contended that Mr. McMillian's relationships alone had made him a suspect."
 In a prison interview in 1993, McMillian said, "The only reason I'm here is because I had been messing around with a white lady and my son married a white lady."